-This renewed Application was virtually unchanged from the October 6 version — except:
+This renewed Application was virtually unchanged from the rejected October 6 version — except:

 - It went from 221″ wide to 220″ wide [Really!
 Click on image to the Left above];

-- The Applicant gave up wanting only a 1′ setback from Erie Blvd., rather than the required 3′ setback in the Zoning Code [which, of course, assumes a much-smaller sign so near a road]; and
+- The Applicant gave up wanting only a ridiculously small 1′ setback from Erie Blvd., rather than the required 3′ setback in the Zoning Code [Of course, the 3′ setback assumes a much-smaller sign so near a road.]; and

 - The Applicant now claims the LCD screen, which it pointed out would be clearer and brighter, would be “dimmable” [There is no promise of whether or when it would be dimmed or what its normal illumination will be; and, no explanation of why the prior, high-tech and surely expensive version would not also have been dimmable.
 Mr. Fallati mumbled so much that I could not hear most of his presentation to the Board.
 But the Minutes of the meeting state: BZA Member “Connelly asked if the previously approved electronic message board could also have an adjustable screen.
 Mr. Fallati responded that he is not certain if the smaller screen is available in the higher quality.”
 Ignorance is bliss around BZA.]